mrlesmithjr/ansible-openstack-old/README.md

 haproxy_admin_user: admin
 haproxy_admin_password: admin
 haproxy_admin_port: 9090
+mysql_master: false  #defines if inventory_hostname is considered mysql_master...This needs to be defined on one controller node in host_vars/os-controller-xx ..This should already be set for building Galera Cluster. **IMPORTANT***
 mysql_root_password: []  #Root password for the database
 openstack_admin_email: 'admin@{{ pri_domain_name }}'  #Defines admin users email
 openstack_admin_pass: []  #Password of user admin